 Theodora Smiley Lacey

-Mrs. Lacey has often been “in the room” playing a pivotal role in challenging injustice.
+Dr. Lacey has often been “in the room” playing a pivotal role in challenging injustice.
 Shortly after graduating from Alabama State University, which was at the center of the Civil Rights movement in the 1950’s, she became a significant presence in critical moments of American History.

 Her career spans more than 70 years in civil rights/community activism and over 40 years in education.
 From playing an active role in the Montgomery Bus Boycott alongside her friends, Dr. Martin Luther King, Jr., Rosa Parks and Jo Ann Robinson, to conducting groundbreaking research and shedding light on voter registration fraud in Alabama, which catalyzed legal victories for voting rights including the Civil Rights Act of 1957.
-From advocating for fair housing in Northern New Jersey to notably contributing to the voluntary integration of Teaneck Public Schools — a first in U.S. history without judicial intervention - Mrs. Lacey’s impact has been profound.
+From advocating for fair housing in Northern New Jersey to notably contributing to the voluntary integration of Teaneck Public Schools — a first in U.S. history without judicial intervention - Dr. Lacey’s impact has been profound.

-The Theodora Smiley Lacey portrait presents an opportunity to explore the role of art in societal narratives, education, community activism, and historical context, echoing the values inherent in Mrs. Lacey's life and inspiring the next generation of "quiet leaders".
+The Theodora Smiley Lacey portrait presents an opportunity to explore the role of art in societal narratives, education, community activism, and historical context, echoing the values inherent in Dr. Lacey's life and inspiring the next generation of "quiet leaders".
 Along with her family, Mrs. Lacey has endorsed our efforts to share the legacy of her life’s work with as many people as possible.

 the Portrait Tour